ITU-BDSA2024-GROUP5/Chirp/docs/report.md

 ## Team work <a name="teamwork"></a>

+NEED IMAGE

+The process "from issue to solution" starts after all members having attended that weeks lecture.
+After a lecture the group will find a room to sit and organize themselves, here a few group members start identifying and then quantifying this weeks problems by creating issue tickets.

 ## How to make _Chirp!_ work locally <a name="localchirp"></a>

 ## How to run test suite locally <a name="localtest"></a>